robwise/robwise.github.io/_posts/2015-08-28-jekyll-and-gulp.md

 ---
-title:  "Integrating Gulp into your Jekyll Workflow"
+title:  "Integrating Gulp into Your Jekyll Workflow"
 tags:
     - jekyll
     - gulp